sovemere/fvd-tower-autobuild/README.md

 ## Known issues

 The autobuilding will occasionally skip tiles.
 This is mainly caused by lag and will be worse during laggy games, but should happen to no more than around 5% of tiles.

+## Monk Conversion Automation Macro

+monk_script.ahk

+Experimental script that allows the user to automatically deselect monks when mass converting.

+**Warning: Macros are prohibited in AoE2 vanilla multiplayer, particularly in ranked matches.**